Java Email Server

 Expand the distribution archive into the desired directory.

-Modify the included script files for your local file system (if neccessary).
+Modify the included script files for your local file system (if necessary).

 Edit the mail.conf, user.conf and log.conf files.
 See the Configuration page for details.